Palmerston North Airport: Incidents

 On 9 June 1995, Ansett New Zealand Flight 703, a de Havilland Canada Dash 8 crashed into the Tararua Ranges, 16 km east of the airport, killing four out of the 21 people on board.
-The aircraft was on a VOR approach into runway 25 when the right main landing gear failed to lower, and the aircraft was allowed to descend below profile towards the ranges while the pilots were attempting the alternate gear extension procedure.
+The aircraft was on a VOR approach into runway 25 when the right main landing gear jammed and failed to lower, and the aircraft was allowed to descend below profile towards the ranges while the pilots were attempting the alternate gear extension procedure.